 Book Me: Speaking Topics

 I speak for genealogy conferences, family reunions, senior communities and other events where perspectives on legacy and heritage are welcome.
-Now booking full-day, in-person seminars and other in-person and online events through 2024.
-Please contact me at sunny@sunnymorton.com about specific dates and speaking fees.
+Now booking online and in-person events through 2025.
+Contact me at sunny@sunnymorton.com about scheduling and speaking fees.

 Find Your Family in Catholic Church Records.
 Roman Catholic sacramental records often contain vital events, relationships, and overseas hometowns.
-They’re also confidential, so they can be tricky to access–except that millions are coming online.
+They’re also confidential, so they can be tricky to access.
 Learn about Catholicism in the U.S., what’s in sacramental records and what they look like, how to identify an ancestral parish, and tips for accessing Catholic records.
-You’ll take home a handout packed with tools for tracing your Catholic ancestors’ records.
+A recent addition to this presentation is an introduction to the archives of religious orders.

 On the Record Trail of My LDS Immigrant Ancestor.
 Explore unique and fascinating historical records about members of the Church of Jesus Christ of Latter-day Saints (Mormons or LDS) in the late 1800s and early 1900s.
 Using research on my own ancestor, I’ll share examples of–and tips for finding–congregational membership records; group immigration resources; missionary diaries; ward minutes, and local histories of areas settled by LDS pioneers.

-NEWLY UPDATED IN 2023!
 Born to be Filed: A Story of Civil Birth Registration in the United States.
 Ever wonder why you can’t find infant birth records for relatives even when they should exist?
 Or what delayed birth records are and whether they are worth finding?
-Follow with me the fascinating story of how infant and adult civil birth records came about in the United States.
+Learn the fascinating story of how infant and adult civil birth records came about in the United States.
 We’ll look at the who, what and whys through the lenses of local newspapers and the larger social conversation.
 We’ll focus especially on little-known adult delayed birth records: what they look like, how to find them, and what they might reveal.

 Directory Assistance: Finding Your Family History in City Directories.
 Looking for records in-between U.S. censuses that may reveal your family’s relationships, movements, occupations and other stories?
 Directories may help you build year-by-year narratives about their lives.
 You’ll learn what’s in city directories, how to explore them in major online collections and elsewhere, and how to use them in conjunction with other resources to reconstruct more detailed, nuanced narratives about your family’s history.